ahaldane/ndarray_ducktypes/doc/MakingDucktypes.md

 While for some ducktypes it might be possible to simply return numpy scalars when a scalar should be returned, in most cases you want the returned scalar to retain information related to your ducktype, and therefore you will want to define duck-scalar types.
 How to do so is not obvious, and there are technical challenges caused by the fact that numpy scalar types cannot be subclassed.

-The strategy used in this module is to define a single duck-scalar type associated to each ducktype, whose datatype is determined by the `.dtype` attribute rather than by class like `np.float64`, `np.complex128`, etc. This is a compromise, as your duck-scalars will not be part of the numpy type hierarchy and will fail checks like `np.isinstance(val, np.float64)`, However, in order to fully use this module's helper functions, in particular its printing functionality, you must follow this strategy for scalars.
+The strategy used in this module is to define a single duck-scalar type associated to each ducktype, whose instance's datatype is determined by the `.dtype` attribute rather than by subclass like `np.float64`, `np.complex128`, etc. This is a compromise, as your duck-scalars will not be part of the numpy type hierarchy and will fail checks like `np.isinstance(val, np.float64)`, However, in order to fully use this module's helper functions, in particular its printing functionality, you must follow this strategy for scalars.

 Your duck-scalar should support `__array_function__` as well as all the ndarray attributes, just as numpy scalars do.
-Numpy scalars support indexing, and indexing with an empty tuple `()` should return a copy of the scalar.
+Numpy scalars support indexing, and indexing with an empty tuple `()` should return a copy of the scalar, and with Ellipsis (...) a 0d array.

-Furthermore, in order to use some of the helper functions, this module expects two additional attributes to be implemented: Both the ducktype and the duck-scalar need a record of each other, so they should both have an `_arraytype` attribute equal to the ducktype type, and a `_scalartype` attribute equal to the scalar ducktype.
-As a convenience, you can call `ndarray_ducktypes.common.ducktype_link(arraytype, scalartype, known_types=None)` to automatically add these attributes.
+Furthermore, in order to use some of the helper functions, this module expects two additional attributes to be implemented: Both the ducktype and the duck-scalar need a record of each other, so they should both have an `_arraytype` attribute equal to the ducktype type, and a `_scalartype` attribute equal to the scalar ducktype type.
+As a convenience, you can call `ndarray_ducktypes.common.ducktype_link(arraytype, scalartype, known_types=None)` to automatically add these attributes, and to add any extra types to the `known_args` attribute of your ducktype.

 This module also provides methods `ndarray_ducktypes.common.is_ndducktype(val)`, which tests whether val is either an ndarray, ducktype, or duck-scalar (and not a numpy scalar), and `ndarray_ducktypes.common.is_duckscalar(val)` which tests whether val is a duck-scalar or a numpy scalar.
 These can be useful when implementing the numpy api.
+[XXX This paragraph is out of date]

 Subclassing Ducktypes
 ---------------------